 Calluses are common on the tops and sides of the toes and on the balls of the feet and they can be a result of poorly fitting shoes, excessive walking or running, and standing on your feet for prolonged amounts of time.

-Below are some simple steps to treat calluses at home:
+Below are some simple steps to cure foot calluses at home:

 - Soak the callus in warm (not hot) water and a salt blend such as

 EpsoSalt or our Relax Crystals for about 5 to 10 minutes or until the skin softens.

 - Scrub the callus with a natural pumice stone.
 Dip the pumice stone in warm water, and then use the stone to gently scrub the callused area in a circular motion to remove dead skin.

 - Moisturize with a hydrating product that is made specifically for feet such as Smooth Feet.

 - Use padding to protect calluses from further irritation.
 Use a cotton ball or moleskin and place it on and around the area where the callus was.

 - Wear shoes that fit properly.
 A common cause of calluses is a shoe that isn’t the right size and/or the right shape for your foot.
 You can ask for your feet to be measured when shopping for shoes to ensure that the shoes that you’re buying aren’t too tight or too loose both of which can cause calluses to form.
 It also helps to shop for shoes at the end of the day when your feet are slightly swollen.